andydangit/100-days-of-code/r1-log.md

 Modern React with Redux by Stephen Grider
 -   Added CSS style to the page
 -   Create a spinner { loading } standby

+### R1D60
+3-24-2021
+Modern React with Redux by Stephen Grider
+-   How to specify default props
+-   learn on how to avoid conditional in Render